 Things may look a bit different soon as I start implementing advertising through the Ezoic platform.
 If you are a long-time reader, then you know how much I hate ugly ads.
 If you are new, then you probably are interested in my Ezoic experience.
 So to my long-time readers, sorry about the ads, I hope they don’t scare you away.
-To the new people researching Ezoic – I do plan to update after I’ve tried it out and will link from here when I post my follow-up.
+To the new people researching Ezoic – scroll to the bottom for all the updates about the experience!

 Blogs and Advertising

 Advertising is a great way to earn income off blog posts, but I’ve avoided it mostly because the ad programs I’ve tried (like AdWords) have had mostly hideous ads and earned me about 50 cents a month.
 The payoff doesn’t really equal out to putting some diabetic medication ad with a nasty bloated foot on my carefully crafted article about motherhood.
 I even wrote about how advertising is one of the reasons I can’t even read some peoples blogs.

 Ezoic assured me their ads were a bit more tasteful and that I could tailor the display if I found it was showing ads that would make people run screaming.
 I can also turn ads off for pages a choose.
 I liked that aspect, and after a ton of Googling Ezoic reviews from other bloggers, I finally decided it was time to try and monetize the blog.

 To start with, it’s probably going to be all over.
 At the top, on the sides, all jammed up in the blog posts like I hate to see.
 But after a couple weeks we should be able to fine tune it to where the ads don’t over power the content.
 I’m hoping to reach a nice balance between ads and content.
 It would be nice to earn something off all the content I post, so I plan to give it a try for a few months and see how it goes.
 This is me being very optimistic, because my last foray into blog advertising lasted 3 days.